wp-plugins/robo-gallery/readme.txt

 = Where to change settings of the image of the gallery? =

 Settings of the gallery image you can change in images manager.
 There you can upload, edit or customize already uploaded images to the gallery

+= Is it possible to customize gallery image caption ? =

+In gallery settings you can find images manager where you can change settings of every image, one of the option it's caption of the image

+= Is it possible to create target blank links? =

+Yes.
+When you open gallery media manager you'll see there list of the gallery images.
+Click on some image and on the right side you'll see images options.
+Every gallery image have target blank field below link field of the gallery image.

 = How to flip uploaded gallery image? =